MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfctoolbar-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *pButton*
- Araç çubuğu düğmesi işaretçi.
+ Araç çubuğu düğmesi için işaretçi.

 ### <a name="return-value"></a>Dönüş Değeri
- `TRUE` Belirtilen düğme sürüklenen Aksi takdirde `FALSE`.
+ Belirtilen düğmenin sürüklediğiniz TRUE; Aksi takdirde FALSE.

 ### <a name="remarks"></a>Açıklamalar